Narender-0/CLEAR-VISION/README.md

 ## Project Overview

 1. **Data Collection**
-   - Images were scraped from the web using **Selenium-based automation scripts**.
+   - 54,380 images were scraped from the web using **Selenium-based automation scripts**.
    - Collected images were organized into:
      - `Training_Data/clean_images` -> for training
      - `Validation_Data/val_clean_images` -> for validation